 When most people think on Oahu they think of Waikiki, the North Shore, surfing and gorgeous beaches.
 There is another side to Oahu, which is the haunted, supernatural and spooky side.
-Robert Sepulveda, a storytellers and guide at Oahu Ghost Tours shares the 52 most haunted spots on Oahu.
+Robert Sepulveda, a storyteller and tour guide at Oahu Ghost Tours shares the 52 Most Haunted Places in Oahu.
 Read on if you dare!

 - Travel up the road another ¼ mile to a forgotten palace.
 Kaniakapupu (the singing of the land shells) is the only known structure (ruins) that is linked to King Kamehameha III.
 A ¼ mile hike in through a narrow passage of bamboo trees will take you to a haunting and powerful reminder of the royalty of the past whose spirits still watch over the palace.